Testicular atrophy: Varicoceles and testicular torsion

 Varicoceles and testicular torsion are conditions in which direct damage to the testicles can potentially lead to testicular atrophy.
 Varicoceles are pooling of blood in the veins that deliver blood away from the testicles and are relatively common, occurring in approximately 15% of adolescent and adults with testicles.
 Currently, it is not clearly established how often varicoceles actually become a direct cause of issues related to fertility.
 Testicular torsion is the twisting of the testicle within the scrotum and can rapidly result in damage due to interruption in blood flow to the affected testicle.
 Unlike varicoceles, testicular torsion is considered a medical emergency.

 Other health conditions

 There is a possible correlation of cystic fibrosis and its impact to bilateral testicular atrophy.
 Cystic fibrosis is a disease which causes mucus buildup in various organs.
 Evidence has shown that cystic fibrosis affects multiple systems in the human body, including the reproductive system.
-Around 97-98% of people with cystic fibrosis who have testicles are infertile due to a missing vas deferens, the tube in the male-assigned reproductive system that carries sperm out of the testes.
-Additionally, cystic fibrosis can result in the atrophy of male-assigned reproductive organs by causing dehydrated secretions.
+Around 97-98% of people with cystic fibrosis who have testicles are infertile due to a missing vas deferens, the tube in the male reproductive system that carries sperm out of the testes.
+Additionally, cystic fibrosis can result in the atrophy of male reproductive organs by causing dehydrated secretions.
+In recent times a connection to H63D syndrome was found.